-Cloud-based: As a cloud-based system, Gusto doesn't require you to install or maintain any software.
-The system's online portal is mobile friendly, accessible from any smartphone or tablet, and easy to navigate.
+As a cloud-based system, Gusto doesn't require you to install or maintain any software.
+The system's online portal is mobile-friendly, accessible from any smartphone or tablet, and easy to navigate.

-Running payroll: To run payroll, you click the Run Payroll tab on the Gusto homepage and enter the number of hours each employee worked, vacation or sick days they took, bonuses or commissions they earned, and expense reimbursements.
-You then click Submit Payroll, and you'll receive confirmation that the money is being sent to your employees or contractors via direct deposit, and that you can print out any necessary checks.
+To run payroll, you click the Run Payroll tab on the Gusto homepage and enter the number of hours each employee worked, vacation or sick days they took, bonuses or commissions they earned, and expense reimbursements.
+You then click Submit Payroll, and you'll receive confirmation that the money is going to your employees or contractors via direct deposit, and that you can print out any necessary checks.

-Employee access: All employees – full-time, part-time and contract workers – can log in to the system to review their digital paystubs and get their year-end tax forms.
-These are lifetime accounts, which give employees access to their information even if they move on to new employers.
+All employees – full-time, part-time and contract workers – can log in to the system to review their digital paystubs and get their year-end tax forms.
+These are lifetime accounts, giving employees access to their information even if they move on to new employers.

-Better Business Bureau: We were also disappointed that Gusto isn't an accredited member of the BBB and has a D- rating.
-However, as of February 2018, the company has had only eight complaints filed against it within the past three years.
+One disappointment we had with Gusto is that the company isn't an accredited member of the Better Business Bureau and has a D- rating.
+However, as of September 2018, the company had only 11 complaints filed against it in the past three years.

-Payroll services: Wagepoint's cloud-based system can be used to pay hourly and salaried employees, as well as contract workers, by direct deposit or check.
-The system allows you to easily add in bonuses, commissions, expenses, holiday pay and overtime to any employee paycheck.
-In addition, you can make any deduction you want, such as those for 401(k) plans or healthcare benefits.
+Payroll services: You can use Wagepoint's cloud-based system to pay hourly and salaried employees, as well as contract workers, by direct deposit or check.
+It allows you to easily add bonuses, commissions, expenses, holiday pay and overtime to any employee paycheck.
+You can also make any type of deduction you need, such as for 401(k) plans or healthcare benefits.

-Payroll tax: Wagepoint takes care of all of payroll-tax responsibilities.
+Payroll tax: Wagepoint takes care of all your payroll tax responsibilities.
 That includes calculating, filing, and paying all federal, state, and local taxes for you.
 At the end of the year, Wagepoint automatically fills out all W-2 and 1099 forms and submits them to the IRS on your behalf.

-Employee self-service: The system allows all workers and contractors to access the system to view current and past paystubs as well as to view and print year-end tax forms.
+Employee self-service: All your workers and contractors can access the system to view their current and past paystubs, as well as to view and print year-end tax forms.

-Cost: Wagepoint charges a base fee of $20 per payroll, plus $2 per employee.
-However, being charged per pay run might be a negative for employers who want to run payroll multiple times a month.
-Still, this could be an advantage for businesses that have larger 1099 workforces and make payments only once a month.
+Cost: Wagepoint charges a base fee of $20 per payroll, plus $2 per employee for biweekly or semimonthly pay schedules.
+There is only a $10 base fee for making weekly payments.
+Being charged per pay run might be a negative for employers who want to run payroll multiple times a month, but it could be an advantage for businesses that have larger 1099 workforces and make payments only once a month.

 Better Business Bureau: Wagepoint is an accredited member of the Better Business Bureau and has an A+ rating.
-As of February 2018, there had been no complaints filed against the company within the past three years.
+As of September 2018, no complaints had been filed against the company within the past three years.